Coptic Orthodox Church: Continued church reforms

 Pope Shenouda also increased the church's involvement in politics, seeing it as a way to advocate for the interest of Copts, during the rise of Islamism in Egypt and increase in terrorist attacks.
 The president of Egypt, Anwar Sadat ordered that Shenouda be put into exile in a Coptic Monastery far away from Cairo in 1981.
 This exile was short lived, ending when Sadat was assassinated by Muslim extremists a few months later.
 Under president Hosni Mubarak, Shenouda continued his political stance and often protested persecution of Copts by leaving Cairo and staying in seclusion, which often caused the regime to quickly address issues.
 Shenouda's political involvement drew criticism from some church members, including the prominent monk Father Matta El Meskeen.

 On 17 March 2012, Pope Shenouda died, leaving many Copts mourning and worrying as tensions rose with Muslims.
 Shenouda constantly met with Muslim leaders in order to create peace, his death resulting in concerns that without his mediation good relations would break down.
 Many were worried about increased Islamic control of Egypt as the Muslim Brotherhood won 70% of the parliamentary elections.
 Shenouda's approach to church leadership has, in part, been adopted by the current patriarch.
 Pope Tawadros II of Alexandria maintains relations with the Egyptian government and other churches.
 However, while Shenouda was critical of the expanded influence of Protestant teaching and books in Coptic churches, Tawadros has increased ecumenical dialogue with several Protestant churches.
 In 2013, Tawadros supported the movement demanding the removal of Egyptian Islamist president Mohamed Morsi.
 However, Tawadros has been a relatively less political figure than his predecessor and has expressed support for the Egyptian government's institutions during crises.

-In 2020, a woman in Florida accused a former priest of sexual assault when she was a minor.
-She claimed that he was defrocked in 2014, but continued presenting himself as a priest.
-In response, the synod issued a public statement disavowing him and instituted anti-abuse measures.
-Several dioceses in North America and Europe issued statements in support of sexual assault survivors.

 On 10 May 2023, Pope Tawadros visited the Vatican to celebrate Coptic-Catholic Friendship day and the 50 year anniversary of the meeting between Pope Paul VI and Pope Shenouda III.
-In this same year Pope Francis announced that the 21 Coptic Martyrs killed by ISIS in Libya in 2015 would be added to the Catholic Roman Martyrology, and Pope Tawadros gifted relics from each of the 21 martyrs to the Vatican.
+In this same year Pope Francis announced that the 21 Coptic Martyrs killed by ISIS in Libya in 2015 would be added to the Catholic Roman martyrology, and Pope Tawadros gifted relics from each of the 21 martyrs to the Vatican.

+In 2024, the Coptic Orthodox and Roman Catholic churches ended dialogue over Fiducia supplicans and blessing same-sex couples; and in 2026, dialogue was restored between the two churches.